Welcome to the ResNet! This is the Residence Hall Computer Network. It includes all wireless and room wired connections in the UNL

 Residence Halls, plus those Greek Houses that purchase their Network Connectivity from Information Technology Services.

-Computers with unsupported Operating Systems will now be blocked from connecting to the ResNet.
-(XP and earlier on the Windows side and Mountain Lion '10.8' and earlier in Macs.)
+Computers with unsupported Operating Systems will now unable to connect to the ResNet.
 Upgrade assistance is available at the ResNet Office in Sandoz and the Computer Help Center in the 501 Building.
 More information at Supported Operating Systems.

 Ethernet (wired connections):

 We highly recommend that anything you want to connect that is not mobile, (desktop computer, game console, streaming box or TV), be connected using the Ethernet Ports in your room.
 There are only a limited number of Ethernet Ports in the rooms, but you should use what's available.
 There are generally two ports in every bedroom, the data jacks will be grey.
 Non grey jacks are usually phone jacks, you can connect a land-line phone there, but not a computer.
 Especially for streaming movies/online gaming etc. you will probably be happier with the wired connection.
 The wireless speed and reliability varies a lot depending on how many devices are connected to the closest Access Point.
-Gameboxes, TVs and streaming boxes are generally recognized by SafeConnect and passed right through.
-Computers, (MACs and PCs), will need to do the SafeConnect login and install.
 More information here.

-All PCs on the ResNet are required to have an Anti-virus program installed, updated and running.
-The Office of Information Technology Services provides Symantec Endpoint Protection Antivirus at http://antivirus.unl.edu/unl-antivirus This is paid for from your tech fees, so keep that in mind if you've only got a trial version of your current Antivirus.
+All PCs on the ResNet are recommended to have an Anti-virus program installed, updated and running.
+The Office of Information Technology Services provides Cortex XDR Antivirus at http://antivirus.unl.edu/ This is paid for from your tech fees, so keep that in mind if you've only got a trial version of your current Antivirus.
 There are many other perfectly fine Antivirus products that are offered for free.
-Among them, Windows Defender, (built into Windows8), AVG-free and Avast.
+Among them, Windows Defender, AVG-free and Avast.
 Any of these will qualify.